-- 3.1 The Malton Livestock Market is the last remaining livestock market in Ryedale and is greatly valued by the local faming and wider community.
+3.1 The Malton livestock market is the last remaining livestock market in Ryedale and is greatly valued by the local faming and wider community.
 The livestock market is considered to be integral to the District's economy, its cultural heritage and its identity.
-Its presence in Ryedale provides a sustainable focus for the sale and purchase of livestock, helping to reduce food miles and it encourages the trend towards local food production.
-The local livestock market also helps to reduce the distance that livestock is transported which is considered to be beneficial in terms of animal welfare matters. - 3.2 The retention of a livestock market within the District is considered to be a vital part of the Council's approach to the land based economy which seeks to support the traditional components of economic activity based around agriculture and associated businesses.
+Its presence in Ryedale provides a sustainable focus for the sale and purchase of livestock, has the potential to help to reduce food miles and encourage the trend towards local food production.
+The local livestock market also helps to reduce the distance that livestock is transported including store stock which is considered to be beneficial in terms of animal welfare matters.

+3.2 The retention of a livestock market within the District is considered to be a vital part of the Council's approach to the land based economy which seeks to support the traditional components of economic activity based around agriculture and associated businesses.